Registration and applications for the 2015 Pre-Fall Programs will open on May 4, 2015.

 Pathways to Peer Leadership

 Pathways to Peer Leadership is designed for first year students to start off their Loyola career as leaders, while acclimating to the Loyola and Baltimore community.
-Pathways to Peer Leadership is a certification training program which trains the principles of peer education, listening skills, responding and referral skills, confrontation skills, presenting and programming skills, and personal care.
+Pathways to Peer Leadership is a certification training program which trains the principles of peer education, listening skills, responding and referral skills, reducing high risk behaviors, confrontation skills, presenting and programming skills, creating inclusive communities, and personal care.
 At the end of the program, students will have the opportunity to become Certified Peer Educators through the Bacchus Network.

 Learn more about Pathways to Peer Leadership >>